Affliction (Star Trek: Enterprise): Casting

 James Avery was cast as the Klingon General K'Vagh.
 He underwent a three-hour make-up process for the role, something he later described as a nightmare.
 He had previously been involved with Star Trek in 1987, when he was the runner up to Michael Dorn to be cast as Worf in The Next Generation.
-He became better known as Phil Banks in The Fresh Prince of Bel-Air.
+He became better known as Philip Banks in The Fresh Prince of Bel-Air.
 "Affliction" also featured a cameo by Marc Worden as a Klingon prisoner, who had previously appeared in the Deep Space Nine episodes "Sons and Daughters" and "You Are Cordially Invited" as Worf's son, Alexander Rozhenko.

 John Schuck was cast as the Klingon doctor Antaak, having previously appeared as the Klingon Ambassador in both Star Trek IV: The Voyage Home and Star Trek VI: The Undiscovered Country.
 Schuck had also appeared in episodes of both Deep Space Nine and Voyager.
 Eric Pierpoint had previously appeared in several episodes of Star Trek across the various television series, including the TNG episode "Liaisons" as well as episodes of DS9 and Voyager.
 He had also appeared in the Enterprise episode "Rogue Planet".

 Brad Greenquist appeared as a Rigelian in this episode in his second appearance on Enterprise, he too had also previously appeared in episodes of DS9 and Voyager.
 The other Rigelians were played by stuntmen Brian Williams and Tom Dupont, whilst Linda Park was stunt-doubled by Diana Inosanto.
 It was the second appearance of Seth MacFarlane, the creator of the animated television show Family Guy, in a role in Enterprise.
 He had previously appeared as an unnamed character in the third-season episode "The Forgotten" but gains the name Ensign Rivers in "Affliction".